prince-ph0en1x/prince-ph0en1x.github.io/pages/4 - faves/43_faves_books.md

 This page is intended to be my personal Goodreads mirror.

 #### Inspirational
-These are the books I would take with me where ever I shift.
 These are like my set of holy books, always bringing me up and encouraging me.
 * Manual of The Warrior of Light (Paulo Coelho)
 * Art of War (Sun Tzu)

 #### Popular Science
-* Trespassing on Einstein's Lawn (Amanda Gefter)
+* Trespassing on Einstein's Lawn (Amanda Gefter) :star:
 * Proving Darwin: Making Biology Mathematical (Gregory Chaitin)
 * QBism (Hans Christian von Baeyer)
 * Quantum Computing Since Democritus (Scott Aaronson)
 * Programming the Universe (Seth Lloyd)
 * The Information: A History, a Theory, a Flood (James Gleick)
 * Sync (Steven Strogatz)
 * The Fabric of Reality: The Science of Parallel Universes and Its Implications (David Deutsch)
 * Emergence: The Connected Lives of Ants, Brains, Cities, and Software (Steven Johnson)